-Tamil Nadu Governor RN Ravi on October 1 approved an ordinance banning online gambling and regulating online gaming in the state.
+Tamil Nadu Governor RN Ravi on October 1 promulgated an ordinance banning online gambling and regulating online gaming in the state.
 This is the second law regulating this industry passed by Tamil Nadu, after the first one, which was passed in 2020, was struck down by the Madras High Court in August 2021.
 Like the earlier law, this new one also bans poker and rummy, which could result in another legal battle because the 2020 law was deemed unconstitutional for covering these “games of skill.”

 The new law, called the Tamil Nadu Prohibition of Online Gambling and Regulation of Online Games Ordinance, 2022, has been framed based on the recommendations made by a committee led by a former judge of the Madras High Court K. Chandru.
 The date the law will go into effect is yet to be notified.

 Why does this matter?
 The Tamil Nadu government has been trying to regulate this industry because of the multiple suicides linked to online gambling in recent months and the public outcry resulting from these incidents.
 But since the industry lives in a legal grey zone due to the lack of uniform and central regulation, the piecemeal approach taken by various states, including Tamil Nadu, has faced legal challenges from gaming companies.
 It’s very likely that this new law will also face similar challenges and the outcome of the same will indicate what states can and cannot do when regulating online gaming and gambling.

 Read: India’s Unclear Gaming And Gambling Regulations Are ‘Playing’ With Lives

 FREE READ of the day by MediaNama: Click here to sign-up for our free-read of the day newsletter delivered daily before 9 AM in your inbox.